Rourke Chartier: Professional

 Approaching the 2021–22 season, Chartier attended Belleville Senators' training camp and made the opening night roster on a professional try-out basis.
 In elevating his play, Chartier solidified his role within Belleville and after posting 10 goals and 23 points through 30 games was belatedly signed to a AHL contract on March 15, 2022.
 After a successful debut season with Belleville, Chartier would continue with the club after signing a one-year, two-way contract with their NHL affiliate, Ottawa Senators for the season, on July 15, 2022.
 On December 12, 2022, Chartier was recalled by Ottawa.
 He played his first game for Ottawa that day in a 3–0 win over the Anaheim Ducks.
 In his sixth game with Ottawa, he suffered an injury.
 He was placed on injured reserve on December 27, 2022 and was only activated on January 23, 2023 and immediately assigned to Belleville.

 On July 1, 2023, Chartier re-signed with Ottawa on a one-year two-way contract.
 Chartier scored his first goal for Ottawa against Dustin Wolf on November 14 in a 4–1 win over the Calgary Flames.
 Chartier suffered an upper body injury on December 15 in a game versus Dallas Stars.
 He was placed on injured reserve on the following day.
 Chartier returned from injury on January 13 and played that night against the San Jose Sharks.
 On January 30, Chartier was placed on waivers and after going unclaimed, was assigned to Belleville on January 31.
 Chartier was recalled on March 5 to replace Zack MacEwen.
 Chartier was sent to and recalled from Belleville in a paper transaction at the trade deadline on March 9 that allowed him to play in the AHL playoffs.
 In mid-March he suffered another upper body injury that kept him out until April 4, when he was assigned to Belleville.

 On July 18, 2024, having left the Senators organization after three seasons, Chartier signed as a free agent with Chinese-based club, Kunlun Red Star of the Kontinental Hockey League, on an initial one-year contract.
 After recording 17 points in 37 games for Kunlun, Chartier was traded on December 26 to HC CSKA Moscow for cash.
 He made 19 appearances for CSKA Moscow, scoring one goal.
 In one playoff appearance for the team, he went scoreless.

+As a free agent, Chartier joined Dresdner Eislöwen of the Deutsche Eishockey Liga on November 11, 2025.